Nisargs23/Bandit/Writeups.md

 This level took me quite some time.
 I logged in and did the usual stuff. ls and cd command to get into the directory.
 There were a bunch of files and i tried opening one of them.
 It had gibberish in it.
 Well at least gibberish to me.
 So i guess that's what human unreadable means.
-I used the man page for file as it said that file command can determine the file type.
+I used the man page for 'file' as it said that file command can determine the file type.
 There were several variations for the file command and I tried quite a few of them but they all pretty much gave the same output.
 And the different ones didn't make sense.

 <img width="606" alt="image" src="https://github.com/Nisargs23/Bandit/assets/148000598/ac2a2d3e-ecbf-4e50-bf28-929a00f656e9">